 The history of Clan Edmonstone

-There are two versions regarding the origins of the Edmonstone family.
-One states that they descend from Edmond, a Saxon member of Queen Margaret’s retinue, who arrived in Scotland in 1068, and who may have been a son of Count Egmont of Flanders.
+The Edmonstone family are said to descend from Edmund or Edmond, a Saxon member of Queen Margaret’s retinue, who arrived in Scotland in 1068, and who may have been a son of Count Egmont of Flanders.

 John Edmonstone evidently acted on diplomatic matters for David II, travelling to England on the King’s behalf at various times in the 14th century, and was given a grant of the thanage of Boyne in Banffshire in 1369.
 He seems to have continued this work for Robert II following the death of David II in 1371.